|

 our certified and trained Child Care team will show them a day to remember!

-- complete with games, crafts, amusement gym, and an
+- complete with games, crafts, amusement gym, and an autograph session with

 the players!!!!
 Parents interested in having their children enrolled can